 Find out more about some of the writers contributing to our blog.

-Adrian Kingston I’m currently Collections Information Manager Digital Assets and Development at Te Papa, responsible for the development of the Museum’s Collection Information System, work with thesauri and controlled vocabulary, management of the Museum’s digital assets and digital preservation.
+Adrian Kingston I’m currently Digital Collections Senior Analyst at Te Papa, working to make our digital collections and information as available as possible, in as many useful ways as possible.
 I’ve been at Te Papa since 2001, working in the Art and Photography collections before moving into Collections Information in 2004.
 I also drive the Te Papa Collections twitter account http://twitter.com/tepapacolonline.
 I’ve previously worked at Hawke’s Bay Museum and the National Library of New Zealand.

 I am curator of photography at Te Papa.
 My job involves building up the photography collection, selecting work for exhibitions, writing articles, giving talks, and answering public enquiries.
 I began working in the field of photography in the mid-1970s, when I was employed in the darkrooms of the former National Museum.
 I also exhibited my own work around this time and am now faced with its embarrassing preservation in several public collections.
 My first curatorial project, in 1978, was on the Levin photographer Leslie Adkin, and I’ve produced many exhibitions and pieces of writing since.
 My most recent publication is Brian Brake: Lens on the World (Te Papa Press, 2010).